wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

 won't go into much detail on megaparsec or parser combinators in this post, simply put, parser combinators are a way of building more complex parsers by combining parsers.

-Looking back at our grammar we have eight symbols, each one can be represented as a function which is itself a parser for some subset of the grammar.
 The simplest parser above would be `byte`, from our grammar this is just a two character hexadecimal string.
 Before we start implementing it, let's write a property which encodes what we expect it to do.

 ### Generating Our Data - QuickCheck Arbitrary
 Using QuickCheck to test parsers is really simple and quite powerful.
 It involves writing